Young Makers MosaicS (ages 8-11)

-A NEW small weekly class for younger children interested in learning the basics of mosaic with a structured tasks for indoor display.
-The first task is to create a Mosaic Cupcake on a custom cut timber shape.
-Facilitated by Cindy Topic.
+A popular weekly class for younger children interested in learning the basics techniques of mosaic with a structured tasks for indoor display.

 In children's mosaic classes students learn about the different techniques, tools and materials used in the ancient practice of mosaic.
 The children cut all their own tesserae and are learning to understand andamento, key stoning, and other important mosaic techniques.
 Each term we create a new project that expands their knowledge and skills.